Exploiting Hybrid Active and Passive Multiple Access via Slotted ALOHA-Driven Backscatter Communications: System Model and Problem Formulation

-It is worth stating that since each BD is passive, its received signal needs to be divided into two parts, one to serve the communication demands and the other to serve as an energy signal for its circuit operation.
-Besides, the noise is too weak for energy harvesting (EH) and can be ignored.
+It is worth stating that since each BD is passive, its received signal divides into two components: one for communication requirements and the other as an energy signal for circuit operations.
+Notably, the noise at each BD, being typically weak for both EH and data backscattering, is frequently overlooked \cite{GuXieLi}.
 Thus, based on (\ref{b0}), the harvested power for the operation support of the $n$-th BD from the $m$-th TA can be expressed as